A Quantum Heat Machine from Fast Optomechanics: Bounds on thermodynamic cycles

 The system behaves as a heat engine if it receives heat from the hot bath ($Q_{H}>0$) and produces output work ($W < 0$).
 Any excess entropy is dumped into the cold bath.

-Our numerical calculations show that the engine phase overlaps very well with the parameter regime where $V^{\Br{3}}$ is more squeezed than $V^{\Br{2}}$ \ie{} where the asymmetry of the lossy evolution step is strong enough to actually \textit{increase} the asymmetry of the Wigner function over a short timestep.
+Our numerical calculations show that the engine regime overlaps very well with the parameter regime where the ratio of eigenvalues of $V^{\Br{3}}$ is larger than that of $V^{\Br{2}}$, \ie{} where the asymmetry of the lossy evolution step is strong enough to actually \textit{increase} the eccentricity of contours of the Wigner function over a short timestep.